crux-bphc/chronoscript/README.md

 2. Functionality to balance out the timetables across the week, so that you don't have too many classes on one day and too few on another.

+3. Functionality to sort timetables by exam liteness. (and set priority to exam liteness over class liteness, or vice versa)

-3. (Tentative) Functionality to add any course under a department that follows your filters to satisfy a course requirement.
+4. (Tentative) Functionality to add any course under a department that follows your filters to satisfy a course requirement.

-4. (Tentative) Working with first-year timetables.
+5. (Tentative) Working with first-year timetables.